Student Housing

 Got Dorm Troubles?

-If you have an emergency* please contact your Community Development Assistant (CDA) directly.
-If you are unable to reach your CDA, please call:
+If you have an emergency* please contact your Community Development Assistant (CDA) or Community Assistant (CA) directly.

 *An emergency is defined as anything that could cause damage or personal harm or that impedes everyday functions within a room/unit.
 This can include, but is not limited to: loss of power, leaking water, fire, a toilet that will not stop overflowing, no heat, no hot water, air conditioner not working, flooding or a faulty lock.
 If you are not sure if you have an emergency, please call!